Selection of students

 The Faculty Council will decide whether there are grounds to change the admission decision.
 You will be notified of the result after the Council meeting.

-New students who do not send the confirmation form and register at the University by the deadline will lose their right to study.
+New students who do not confirm their study place and register at the University by the deadline will lose their right to study.

 The University of Tampere reserves the right to cancel the start of the programme if there are not enough eligible candidates or if not enough admitted students accept the study place in the programme.